Dallas Cowboys: Home and away uniform history

 Since the white home uniform tradition began in 1964, the only season Dallas never wore blue uniforms in a regular season game was in the 1972 season, even though they wore them thrice in the preseason.
 The only other times Dallas wore blue in one regular season game came in 1968, 1975, 1976, 1977, 1998, 2010, and 2020.
 Conversely, the 2019 season saw Dallas wear their blue uniforms eight times, the most of any season.

 Since the 1970 NFL-AFL merger, league rules were changed to allow the Super Bowl home team to pick their choice of jersey.
 Most of the time, Dallas will wear their blue jerseys when they visit Washington, Philadelphia (sometimes), Miami, or one of the handful of other teams that traditionally wear their white jerseys at home during the first half of the season due to the hot climates in their respective cities or other means.
 Occasionally opposing teams will wear their white jerseys at home to try to invoke the curse, such as when the Philadelphia Eagles hosted the Cowboys in the 1980 NFC Championship Game, as well as their November 4, 2007, meeting.
 Various other teams followed suit in the 1980s.

 Although Dallas has made several tweaks to their blue jerseys over the years, Schramm said he did not believe in the curse.
 Since the league began allowing teams to use an alternate jersey, the Cowboys' alternates have been primarily blue versions of past jerseys and the Cowboys have generally had success when wearing these blue alternates.
 With the implementation of the 2013 NFL helmet rule for alternate jerseys, the team decided instead to wear their regular blue jerseys for their Thanksgiving game, something they have not done at home since Schramm started the white-jersey-at-home tradition.

-As of the season, the Cowboys have a cumulative 99–102–3 regular season record in their blue uniforms.
-They are also 16–13 at home while wearing the blue uniforms since 2001.
-The Cowboys also sport an 8–4 record when wearing the primary blue uniform/white pants combination since its 2017 debut.
+As of the season, the Cowboys have a cumulative 101–104–3 regular season record in their blue uniforms.
+They are also 17–14 at home while wearing the blue uniforms since 2001.
+The Cowboys also sport a 9–5 record when wearing the primary blue uniform/white pants combination since its 2017 debut.

 The Cowboys are 2–6 in playoff games while wearing the blue uniforms.
 The only victories with the blue uniforms came in the 1978 NFC Championship Game against the Los Angeles Rams, and the 2022 NFC Wild Card Round against the Tampa Bay Buccaneers.